What's trending in tile?

 *This image shows of the look of hardwood in the bathroom but it is actually a porcelain tile that looks like wood. for a while we were only seeing this in commercial spaces but now it is becoming more popular in residential properties.

 In the past when clients were picking out tile 'packages' for the kitchen floor and back splash and the bathroom floor and shower surround they were opting for matching floor and wall tiles.
-That has really changed, clients today want a custom designer look with coordinating tiles
+That has really changed, clients today want a custom designer look with coordinating tiles.

-By mixing and matching tiles - using small tiles as accents, extra large tiles on the floor and various textures and colours you achieve a unique look in your space.
-Uniformity is in the past, and variety is a hit.
+tiles as accents, extra large tiles on the floor and various textures and colours you achieve a unique look in your space.
+Uniformity is in the past,

 We are definitely seeing a trend towards classic shapes like the subway tile but with a twist like a glass subway tile.
 The rectangular shape is still very popular and if you find the classic 3x6 subway tile too traditional there are other options like 4x16 for an exaggerated look (we did this in a bathroom shower surround recently and it had a more modern feel but we stuck with a classic colour palette) or you can choose a smaller tile like a 1x2 (they are easy to install as they come in sheets, you don't have to install one at a time)